 Because you will be doing it in a serious manner–that is to say without cheating–you be able to take the test serenely knowing the standard questions and the answers to provide.

-Don’t forget to plan for some pauses!
+Don’t forget to plan for some breaks!
 They help with concentration.

-During these 15-minutes break, it is important to keep in studying mode.
+During these 15-minute breaks, it is important to stay in study mode.
 Don’t check notifications.
-The goal is to succeed on the SAT Subject Test, so stay focused.
-Take advantage of these 15 minutes to go out, walk a little, go to the toilet…
+The goal is to succeed on your SAT Subject Tests, so stay focused.
+Take advantage of these 15 minutes to go out, walk a little, or go to the toilet.

 On the day of your Spanish test, you may be a little stressed.
-If this is your case, do not panic, here are some tips:
+If this is the case, do not panic, here are some tips:

 Your body needs at least 8 hours of sleep in order to recuperate from the stress of an upcoming exam!
 Never forget this.

-During studying and during the test, it’s important that your lifestyle is up to par so that you have better chances of passing your SAT Subject Test in Spanish:
+During the study period, and during the test, it’s important that your lifestyle is up to par so that you have better chances of passing your SAT Subject Test in Spanish: